-Fees payable for the audit of these Financial Statements were £14,422 to KPMG LLP.
-Fees payable to the Company's auditor in respect of services in relation to engagements performed as per the License were £14,000 to KPMG LLP (2015: £14k payable to Deloitte LLP).
+Fees payable for the audit of these Financial Statements were £2k to KPMG LLP.
+Fees payable to the Company's auditor in respect of the audits of subsidiary undertakings were £16k to KPMG LLP (2017: £15k payable to KPMG LLP).
+Fees payable to the Company's auditor in respect of services in relation to engagements performed as per the License were £15k to KPMG LLP (2017: £14k payable to KPMG LLP).

 The Directors received no salary, fees or other benefits in the performance of their duties during the current or preceding year.
-The Company had no employees in the current or preceding year.
-All costs of the Directors and other staff are borne by the shareholders who second their employees to the Company.
+The Group had no employees in the current or preceding year.
+All costs of the Directors and other staff are borne by the shareholders who second their employees to the Group.